-What is Required to Pass the CAT and Genny Course?
+What is Required to Pass the CAT & Genny Course?

-The course is split up into a practical and theory session.
-The theory element is delivered in a classroom in which the tutor will cover a range of PowerPoints, case studies and assignments.
+The tutor splits the course up into a practical and theory session.
+The tutor delivers the theory element in a classroom in which they will cover a range of PowerPoints, case studies and assignments.
 Delegates will also have to demonstrate their ability to locate underground services in the practical element of the course.
 At the end of the course, to show their knowledge and understanding of what they have learned the delegates complete a written paper exam.